 - Plumbing (Are there water leaks or sewer line clogs?)

 - Water (Is there water damage?
 Is water pressure at a safe level?)

 - HVAC systems (Does the heater or AC system work?)

-Inspections can help you catch many potential problems before buying a home, but your inspector may not find them all.
+Inspections can help you catch many problems or potential problems before buying a home, but your inspector may not find them all.
 Some potential issues require special equipment or may need to be ordered separately.
 These include:

 - Radon testing